Reading Time: 12 minutes

 Training schemes give the iron game not only rules but structure.

-The RP-21 training system will allow you to build serious muscle and strength and if you follow the rules of the program, you will build an incredible physique.
+The RP-21, 4 day workout split will allow you to build serious muscle and strength.
+If you follow the rules of the program, you will build an incredible physique.

 If you are skipping days or putting in half effort then you will not progress on any program.